Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 Let us introduce you to one of the most important things in the API security scenario, OAuth.
 As such, OAuth is a powerful tool for controlling API access.

 It is a token-based authentication framework.
-This enables third parties to access important information without user credentials disclosure.
+This enables third parties to access important information without user credential disclosure.

 It allows controlled access through authentication and authorization.
 And for that reason, it’s quite popular among API developers.